Maureen Wroblewitz

-Maureen Christa Pojas Wroblewitz (/wroʊblɛwɪts/; [maʊ̯ˌɾin ˌɾɔː.bolˈwits]; [vɹɔˈblɛvɪts]; born June 22, 1998), also known as Maureen Wrob, is a Filipino actress, beauty queen, and model best known for winning the fifth season of Asia's Next Top Model.
+Maureen Christa Pojas Wroblewitz (/wroʊblɛwɪts/; [maʊ̯ˌɾin ˌɾɔː.bolˈwits]; [vɹɔˈblɛvɪts]; born June 22, 1998), also known as Maureen Wrob, is a Filipino actress, beauty pageant titleholder, and model.
+She is best known for winning the Asia's Next Top Model season 5.
 She represented the Philippines in the competition and became the first Filipina to win.

 Early life

 Maureen Christa Pojas Wroblewitz was born on June 22, 1998, in Riyadh, Saudi Arabia.
 She is the third of four daughters of a Filipino mother, Mariefe Pojas Wroblewitz, and a German father, Matt Wroblewitz.
 She lived in Riyadh for 12 years before relocating to Germany after her mother died.
 When she was 15 years old, she was scouted by a modeling agent on Instagram, and moved to the Philippines to pursue a modeling career.
 Before her participation on Asia's Next Top Model in 2017, she was a part-time model and student.

 Career

 Asia's Next Top Model

 After auditioning for Asia's Next Top Model, Wroblewitz was chosen as one of the 14 finalists on the show's fifth season.
-During her run on the show, Wroblewitz received the highest score of the week three times and landed in the bottom two twice.
-She was one of the top three contestants for the cycle's final show, alongside contestants Minh Tu Nguyen from Vietnam and Shikin Gomez from Malaysia.
+During the show, Wroblewitz received the highest score of the week three times and was in the bottom two twice.
+She was one of the top three contestants for the final show, alongside contestants Minh Tu Nguyen from Vietnam and Shikin Gomez from Malaysia.
 Wroblewitz was crowned the winner of the competition during the final episode.
 She was the first representative from the Philippines to win the contest.
 As the winner of the competition, she received a Subaru Impreza, a cover and fashion spread in the July issue of Nylon Singapore, and a chance to obtain a modeling contract with Storm Model Management in London.